tchapi/own-private-cloud/README.md

   - `fail2ban` is to prevent unwanted access
   - `haveged` is for Passbolt - to generate entropy

+> Note: if you don't use `docker-machine`, you can just SSH to the host normally too

 ## Mount external attached block storage volume

 > The volumes must be attached beforehand in the OpenStack console